Kelho0812/so_long/README.md

 **Controls:**
 - W/A/S/D keys to move the player.
 - Collect all items and reach the exit to win.
-- Avoid collisions with enemies and obstacles.
+- Avoid collisions with obstacles.

 **Additional Notes:**
 - The game is part of the 42Network Curriculum. and serves as an introduction to basic game development concepts using C and the MinilibX library.